-Come and join us at Southbank Centre as once again we’ll be transforming the Royal Festival Hall into five floors of fabulous entertainment helping you to see in 2018 in style.
-And our position on the South Bank, means you’re in the perfect position to watch London’s famous New Year’s Eve fireworks, from our Riverside Terrace.
+Once again we’ll be transforming the Royal Festival Hall into five floors of fabulous entertainment to help you kick off 2019 with a bang.
+And thanks to our position on the city’s South Bank you’ll be in the perfect position to watch London’s spectacular New Year’s Eve fireworks from our Riverside Terrace.

-In between the live music record collector DJ Daddy Rich will have you swinging all night as he spins some of his favourite vinyl from the 1920s, 30s and 40s, whilst dance teachers Marc & Hoc are on hand to guide you through the steps of some dances of the period such as The Palais Stroll and Lambeth Walk.
+In between live performances, record collector DJ Daddy Rich will have you swinging all night as he spins some of his favourite vinyl from the 1920s, 30s and 40s, whilst dance teachers Hoc & Mark are on hand to guide you through the steps of some dances of the period such as The Palais Stroll and Lambeth Walk.

-The Jive Romeros, Britain’s Kings of be-bop, rock’n’roll, jive and swing make a welcome rare appearance to deliver their infectious swing mix of classic American and early British rock’n’roll to Let It Rock.
+The Jive Romeros, Britain’s Kings of be-bop, rock’n’roll, jive and swing, make a welcome return, delivering their infectious swing mix of classic American and early British rock’n’roll to Let It Rock.

-Helping you slide seamlessly onto the dancefloor top jive dance teacher, Andrew Hall will be there to lead you through jive basics and some of the more eccentric dances of the 1950s, whilst DJ Mr Jinx keeps you jumpin’, jivin’ & boppin’ at all other times.
+Helping you slide seamlessly onto the dancefloor top jive dance teacher, Andrew Hall will be there to lead you through jive basics and some of the more eccentric dances of the 1950s, whilst DJ Mr Jinx keeps you jumpin’, jivin’ & boppin’ throughout the night.

-Delivering 1980s and 1990s pop, rock and dance anthems, promising ‘dancing with abandon’ are DJ Anna Greenwood and Jess Indeedy at Bar Bonkers.
-Disco dancing DJ Anna Greenwood promises to have you bouncing into 2018 and beyond with an all-killer no-filler set of musical bangers.
+Delivering 1980s and 1990s pop, rock and dance anthems, promising ‘dancing with abandon’ are DJ Anna Greenwood and Jess Indeedy at Bar Bonkers with an all-killer no-filler set of musical bangers.